juanscr/juanscr/README.md

 </div>

-I'm a Colombian full stack engineer, passionate about *improving the human experience and well being* through the usage of computers and technological solutions.
+I'm a Colombian full stack developer, passionate about *improving the human experience and well being* through the usage of computers and technological solutions.
 Currently, in the process of leading and constructing a software development team to create awesome software solutions with really high standards and with a focus on improving the every